open-telemetry/oteps/text/0199-support-elastic-common-schema-in-opentelemetry.md

 ### Example an OpenTelemetry Collector Receiver to collect the access logs of a web server

-The author of the "Otel Collector Access logs file receiver for web server XXX" would find in the Otel Semantic Convention specifications all the guidance to map the fields of the web server logs, not only the attributes that the Otel Semantic Conventions has specified today for [HTTP calls](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.9.0/specification/trace/semantic_conventions/http.md), but also attributes for the [User Agent](https://www.elastic.co/guide/en/ecs/current/ecs-user_agent.html) or the [Geo Data](https://www.elastic.co/guide/en/ecs/current/ecs-geo.html).
+The author of the "OTel Collector Access logs file receiver for web server XXX" would find in the OTel Semantic Convention specifications all the guidance to map the fields of the web server logs, not only the attributes that the OTel Semantic Conventions has specified today for [HTTP calls](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.9.0/specification/trace/semantic_conventions/http.md), but also attributes for the [User Agent](https://www.elastic.co/guide/en/ecs/current/ecs-user_agent.html) or the [Geo Data](https://www.elastic.co/guide/en/ecs/current/ecs-geo.html).
 This completeness of the mapping will help the author of the integration to produce OTel Log Message that will be compatible with access logs other web components (web servers, load balancers, L7 firewalls...) allowing turnkey integration with observability solutions and enabling richer correlations.

 ## Alternatives / Discussion